platy/node-bacnet/README.md

 1. Respond to whois messages
 2. Receive iam messages and translate to js (events?)
 3. Create an integration test setup
-9. Read list of objects
-3. Create cross-platform tests on travisci
-4. Get cross-platform to work
-5. Get cross-architecture tests running
-6. Get cross-architecture to work
-6. Cross node versions
-7. Add configuration for port, interface, device number, vendor id, etc.
+4. Add configuration for port, interface, device number, vendor id, etc.
+5. Read list of objects
-8. Improve tests (try to get 2 devices running under the same process)
+6. Improve tests (try to get 2 devices running under the same process)
+7. separate the code into modules
+8. use c++11
+9. Create cross-platform tests on travisci
+9. Cross node versions
 10. Read properties
 11. Write properties
 12. Subscribe to COV
+13. Try again to get 2 devices running on 1 process
-13. Add stress tests to seek memory leaks / socket problems / queue exhaustion (events added faster than consumed in either direction)
+14. Add stress tests to seek memory leaks / socket problems / queue exhaustion (events added faster than consumed in either direction)
-14. Try again to get 2 devices running on 1 process
 15. Enable writing of the deviceid using WriteProperty - so it can be configured by the installer
-16. use c++11
-17. separate the code into modules
+16. Get cross-architecture tests running
+17. Get cross-architecture to work
+18. Make initialisation non-blocking

 ## Things we're not currently trying to support

 - non-ip datalinks
 - bbmp / remote device registration
-- non-core services
+- services other than those above
+- bacnet routers

 ## Useful BACnet documentation